tannerrj/crossfire-server-simple-backup/README.md

 ## Description

-A bash script that creates a tar.gz backup with a date stamp in the file name of the following directory /usr/games/crossfire/var/crossfire
+This is a bash script that creates a tar.gz backup of the `/usr/games/crossfire/var/crossfire` directory, with a date stamp in the filename.

 ## Installation

-It is helpful to have git installed to download all the related code for `Crossfire Server (Simple) Backup`
+It is helpful to have Git installed to download all the related code for the `Crossfire Server (Simple) Backup`.

 ### Requirements

-The script requires a fully installed and working Crossfire server, instructions on how to do that can be found on the [Crossfire Wiki](http://wiki.cross-fire.org/dokuwiki/doku.php/server:server_compiling)
+The script requires a fully installed and working Crossfire server.
+Instructions on how to set up the server can be found on the [Crossfire Wiki](http://wiki.cross-fire.org/dokuwiki/doku.php/server:server_compiling).

-The script is also design to be run as the same user or with RW permission to the directory where all the game content is stored, `/usr/games/crossfire/var/crossfire`
+The script is designed to be run by the same user or with read and write (RW) permissions to the directory where all the game content is stored (`/usr/games/crossfire/var/crossfire`).

 ## Usage

-Once the software is downloaded or pulled via git:
+Once the software is downloaded or pulled via Git:

- 1. Change (`cd`) to the directory where the script is located (e.g., `cd script`)
+ 1. Change (`cd`) to the directory where the script is located (e.g., `cd script`).
- 2. Make the backup script executable with the `chmod +x backup_crossfire.sh` command
+ 2. Make the backup script executable with the `chmod +x backup_crossfire.sh` command.
- 3. Run the command with `./backup_crossfire.sh`
+ 3. Run the command with `./backup_crossfire.sh`.
- 4. This script will create a tar.gz backup of the specified directory with a timestamp in the filename
+ 4. This script will create a tar.gz backup of the specified directory with a timestamp in the filename.

 The successful backup and output of the script should look like this: